lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 ### chromaticism

-The degree of **chromaticism** of degree is denoted with a normalized value.
-This is the meaning of different levels of chromatism:
+Chromaticism is applied as a kind of pitch quantization.
+The raw pitch values of a melodic sequence is *rounded* to a series of pitch classes.
+The degree of **chromaticism** is denoted with a normalized value, which determines how complex is the sequence of eligible pitch classes.

+This is the meaning of different values for chromaticism:

-| chromaticism value (c)  | result
+| chromaticism (c)        | result
 | ----------------------- | ------
 | 0 &#8804; c &#8804; 0.5 | only chord pitch classes are used, progressively incorporated as c is higher (0 &rarr; only 1 pitch class, 0.5 &rarr; all chord pitch classes)
 | 0.5 < c &#8804; 0.8     | mode pitches classes are progressively integrated (0.500001 &rarr; only 1 new pitch class added, 0.8 &rarr; complete mode is employed)